 + 0 m / – 600 m 4 km

-We get up at dawn, quickly fold up the tent and go back down the same way we took the first day.
-As we do so, we admire the sun rising over the Civetta… It’s a panorama that we won’t soon forget.
+We get up at dawn, quickly pack up the tent and head back down the same path we took on the first day.
+As we do, we admire the sun rising over the Civetta… It's a view we're not likely to forget anytime soon.

 We end up at the parking lot of the Monte Pelmo refuge, a day later than planned but with our heads full of exceptional memories.